harlow/multi_smtp/README.md

 MultiSMTP.smtp_providers = [sendgrid_settings, other_smtp_settings]
 ```

-## Error Handling
+## Error Notifications

-If all SMTP providers fail to deliver the email the default behavior is to re-raise
+If all SMTP providers fail the default behavior is to re-raise the original exception.
-the exception thrown from the provider.

 However, we can also specify custom notifications.

 ```ruby